Range Map

 Key Features for GA Buyers

-- FADEC Control: The single-lever operation manages both the engine and the 5-blade McCauley propeller, preventing over-torquing and simplifying high-altitude flying.
+- GE Catalyst FADEC.
+Single-lever operation manages both the engine and the five-blade McCauley propeller, preventing over-torque and simplifying high-altitude flying.

 Trade-offs

-- New Engine Platform: While highly efficient, the GE Catalyst is a new entrant compared to the ubiquitous Pratt & Whitney PT6, meaning the global service network is still maturing.
+- New engine platform.
+The GE Catalyst is new against the ubiquitous Pratt & Whitney PT6, so its global service network is still maturing.

 Technical Specifications